 But it didn't end there.
 It now housed the UK's largest HMV, a second Madame Tussaud's titled Rock Circus which focused on rock music icons, a new Planet Hollywood restaurant outside the entrance, and the first IMAX 3D cinema in the UK, sponsored by Pepsi.
 Here's a video not containing much of Sega World itself, but lots of the rest of the Trocadero (actual Sega World videos later on):

-Anyway, back to Sega World itself.
-A costly decistion was made by Sega right from the start, and that was you were charged upon entrance.
+With a stellar lineup of arcade games and VR rides, it sounded like nothing could go wrong, and Sega World would remain successful.
+But, a costly decistion was made by Sega right from the start, and that was you were charged upon entrance.
 While the VR rides and simulators were free, you had to use your own money on the arcade games, which would sometimes cost up to £2.
 Things were not looking good already.
-Newspapers and critics who reviewed the place from the media buzz were not impressed, criticising the massive cost of everything in the place.
-Sega realised their mistake and put all the arcade machines on free play in response, but it did nothing to dispel the notion on the place so far.

 Meanwhile, the Trocadero itself wasn't doing too well as well.
 In desperate bids to attract buzz Pepsi again sponsored a massive indoor drop tower ride, and a James Bond interactive ride named Licence To Thrill opened, both attracting at least some buzz, but it still did little to help.
 Sega World began to decay, as it became less busy and there was less interest.